tejohnso/chrome-app-test-runner/README.md

 The test files are expected to use nodejs style modules and mocha bdd style tests.

+Test coverage reports can be found in coverage/

 #### Providing a mock server
 If your integration tests require a mock http server, the server can be specified with --mock-server=<server-file>